graphile/graphile.github.io/src/pages/postgraphile/filtering.md

 to prevent malicious parties issuing complex requests) then I recommend you check it out!

+Be aware that the connection-filter plugin has no live-query specific handling.
+This means while [live queries](/postgraphile/live-queries/) will  work, the filters are not taken into account when checking if the query result changed.
+This means that you will get a subscription update every time something in the collection changes, even if the result with the applied filter is still the same.

+With the included `condition` filters this is not the case and lice queries work as expected.

 #### Other plugins

 Some more of the community plugins relate to filtering, you can read more about